M. A. N. Siddique

 M. A. N. Siddique is a former officer of the Bangladesh Civil Service who served as the first Managing Director of Dhaka Mass Transit Company Limited.
 He was also the Secretary of the Road Transport and Highways Division.

 Early life

-Siddique was born on 13 October 1957 in Narsingdi Thana, Narayanganj Subdivision, Dacca District, East Pakistan, Pakistan.
+Siddique was born on 13 October 1957 in Narsingdi Thana, Narayanganj Subdivision, Dacca District, East Pakistan, Pakistan (present-day Narsingdi District, Bangladesh).
 He studied German at the Institute of Modern Languages, and earned bachelor's and master's degrees in economics from the University of Dhaka, a master's degree in social sciences and a post-graduate diploma in local government management from the University of Birmingham.

 Career

 Siddique joined the 1982 special batch of the Bangladesh Civil Service as a public administration cadre.
 He served as the administrator of Sherpur District and commissioner of Chittagong Division.
 On 16 November 2011, he was appointed as the acting secretary of the Road Transport and Highways Division.
 In 2013, he was promoted from acting secretary to secretary.
 He was scheduled to retire on 12 October 2016.
 But on 10 October 2016, the government appointed him as the secretary of the Roads Division on a contract for another year.
 He was replaced by Md.
 Nazrul Islam as the secretary of the Roads Division by a notification issued on 12 October 2017.
 On 26 October of the same year, Siddique joined Dhaka Mass Transit Company Limited (DMTCL) as the managing director.
 At that time, the construction progress of the MRT Line 6 project undertaken by the company was 1%.
 During his tenure as managing director, its construction was completed and Line 6 became the first operational metro line in the country.
 On 9 September 2024, a notification was issued, terminating his contractual appointment and appointing Mohammad Abdur Rauf as the company's managing director.